KJ-52: Career

-In 2009, he released "Five-Two Television", and album covering a variety of themes and rap styles.
+In 2009, he released "Five-Two Television", an album covering a variety of themes and rap styles.
 It is his first album in which autotune is used, a controversial step among his fans.
 The album brings us the (fictitious) story of Chris Carlino, a man who has ruined his life, through a series of interludes.
 As usual for KJ-52, the album includes both songs with a strong Christian message and songs that are meant only to entertain.

 KJ-52 also rapped in the Newsboys cover of "Jesus Freak".

 KJ-52 also rapped in the tobyMac remix of the song "One World" on the album Hip-Hope which also includes the KJ-52 remixed song "What You Want".

 KJ-52 released Dangerous on April 3, 2012.
 It mixes hip hop album with quite a bit of synth, and has some pop-electric.
 The first released single, "Dangerous", is more light rock-pop.
 The second single is called "Shake Em Up", but is commonly spelled "Shakem Up".
 It features guest artists such as Canton Jones on "It's Goin Down", Lecrae on "They Like Me", Thi'sl on "Shake Em Up", George Moss on "Do the Bill Cosby", and more.
-His final track, "Go," is a remake of the Hillsong United song with the same name.
+His final track, "Go", is a remake of the Hillsong United song with the same name.

-In 2017, KJ-52 released his first independent album "Jonah."
+In 2017, KJ-52 released his first independent album Jonah.
 The project was over 200% funded through Pledge Music.
 Following the release of the album, KJ-52 began working on an independent documentary about his life with filmmaker Denver Bailey.
 The film went on to raise 125% of the goal through kickstarter.
 The film was released alongside KJ-52's second independent album titled "Jonah Pt.
 2" on February 15, 2018.

 In 2019, KJ-52 released What Happened Was, a joint album with CHH producer and 2019 Rapzilla Freshman, PoetiCS.
 The album features Xay Hill, Jodie Jermaine, Mitch Darrell, V. Rose, Dre Murray, and Dru Bex.
 The project was coupled with KJ's first book, also titled What Happened Was.
 Both the album and the book were over 170% funded through Kickstarter.

 On November 5, 2019, KJ-52 announced that he would be retiring from music after the release of his next album.

 As of January 6, 2020, he joined the pastoral staff of Christian Life Fellowship in Cape Coral, Florida.

-He has been married since June 1996.
-They have three children.